hmorgan-b/dev-setup/README.md

 - Comes pre-installed on mac, just need to customize to your liking
 - See .vimrc file for configuration settings for some settings that do not come as standard vim is initialized
 - Access this file in a terminal by `vi ~/.vimrc`
-- Google additional vim settings to further customize
+- Google additional vim settings to further customizations

 **VS Code**
-- Makes programming easier at times because of ease of seeing file/folder tree in the left margin
+- Makes things easier because of ease of seeing file/folder tree in the left margin
 - Has a lot of extensions/plugins to help customize experience and provides more tools for development
 - Has ability to performs linting and debugging, also has spellcheck and other features to alleviate stupid mistakes